cake-tech/cake_wallet/how_to_add_new_wallet_type.md

 - Modify `getCredentialsFromRestoredWallet` method
 - Go to `lib/core/address_validator.dart`
 - Modify the `getAddressFromStringPattern` method to add a case for `WalletType.walletx`
+- and if it has tokens (ex. erc20, trc20, spl tokens) then add them to the switch case as well
 - Add the scheme for walletx for both Android in `AndroidManifestBase.xml` and iOS in `InfoBase.plist`

 **Transaction History**